Jarboe

-Jarboe Devereaux, known mononymously as Jarboe (/dʒɑr'boʊ/), is an American singer and musician who came to prominence as a member of the New York City experimental rock band Swans in 1985.
+Jarboe Devereaux, (born January 30) known mononymously as Jarboe (/dʒɑr'boʊ/), is an American singer and musician who came to prominence as a member of the New York City experimental rock band Swans in 1985.
 Jarboe and Michael Gira, the founder of Swans, were the two constant members of the group until it broke up in 1997.

 Although absent from the group's lineup when the band reformed in 2010, Jarboe contributed background vocals and voice collage for the band's 2012 album, The Seer.
 She has released numerous solo albums and collaborations, many of which have been self-published.
 She also co-composed the soundtrack of the 2009 psychological horror game The Path.

 Life and career

-Jarboe was born in Mississippi and raised in the Southern United States, primarily in New Orleans and Atlanta.
+Jarboe was born in Mississippi and raised in the Southern United States, primarily in New Orleans and Atlanta, in a Roman Catholic Cajun family.
 Her father was a police detective who worked for the Federal Bureau of Investigation (FBI), and whom she has described as "the ultimate law-enforcement man".
 Both of her parents were employees of the FBI, and met through their jobs.
 In a 2015 interview, she revealed that her father died before she joined Swans, though she commented that her mother was "very interested in what I was doing."

 As a child, Jarboe learned to play a Hammond organ, and studied opera at the insistence of her father, who hoped for her to have a career as a singer.

 Jarboe described herself as "obsessed" with Swans since hearing their first album, Filth (1983).
 She came into contact with Michael Gira and attended the band's practice sessions before, after several auditions, joining as a vocalist and keyboardist and debuting on Greed (1986).
 Prior to Swans, Jarboe's musical background had consisted of training as a jazz and choral vocalist.